Tinder unveils 'panic button' for emergency response

 To help allay concerns on personal risks, Tinder said it is launching a safety centre within the app to keep users informed of its resources.

-This feature is being launched in the United States, Britain, France and Germany and will be "localized" for additional markets throughout the year.
+This feature is being launched in the United States, Britain, France and Germany and will be "localised" for additional markets throughout the year.

 Tinder and its online dating siblings including PlentyOfFish, OkCupid and Hinge, which make up the Match Group, will be spun off as an independent company this year, according to parent firm IAC.